Georgetown Law School

 Shelby Leighton joined Public Justice in March 2022 as a staff attorney in the Access to Justice Project.
 She litigates high-impact cases with the goal of making the civil court system a fair, equitable, and effective tool for those with less power to win just outcomes and hold those with more power accountable, including cases involving civil rights, access to courts, and consumer protection.
+In June 2023, she was promoted to senior attorney.

 Before coming to Public Justice, Shelby was an attorney for more than three years at a civil rights law firm in Maine, where she represented workers, consumers, and other plaintiffs whose rights had been violated.
 Some highlights of her work there included: reaching a successful settlement on behalf of incarcerated workers who had their unemployment benefits seized by the government; successfully defending in Maine’s highest court the constitutionality of the City of Portland’s ordinance providing workers with COVID-19 hazard pay; representing workers with age discrimination claims against IBM in challenging the validity of an arbitration agreement and class action waiver; and obtaining relief for dozens of individual plaintiffs in employment discrimination actions.